Anne Marie Mulcahy, nee Dolan, was born on October 21st, 1952, in Rockville Centre, New York.

-At the turn of the century, the biggest corporate turnaround was pulled off by none other than Anne M. Mulcahy, who did it with nothing more than her experience, common sense, and a firm, no-nonsense leadership style.
+At the turn of the century, the biggest corporate turnaround was pulled off by Anne M. Mulcahy, who did it with nothing more than her experience, common sense, and a firm, no-nonsense leadership style.

-Anne was taught from an early age that gender doesn’t have to impact your career or what you want to do.
+Anne was taught early on that gender doesn’t have to impact your career or what you want to do.
 According to her, debates held in her household are how she learned to have her voice.

-Mulcahy’s strengths lie in working with a team of subordinates, no matter how large, to achieve a common goal.
+Mulcahy’s strengths lie in working with a team of subordinates to achieve a common goal, no matter how large.

-While a spirited worker herself, as she held most of the Xerox Corporation’s high-ranking Sales and Human Resources positions at some point or other, it’s no large stretch to see that her talents are wasted in a non-leadership role.
+While a spirited worker herself, as she held most of the Xerox Corporation’s high-ranking Sales and Human Resources positions at some point, it’s no stretch to see that her talents are wasted in a non-leadership role.

 After spending eight years as the Xerox Corporation’s CEO, Anne retired.
 Since then, she has served on the Board of Directors for some of the largest companies worldwide.

 She also served as the Chair of Save The Children Fund from 2009 to 2017, traveling around the globe and using the charity’s resources to improve the lives of children.